isomerpages/psd-corp/press-room/speeches/_posts/2022-07-20-post-Keynote Address by Mr Chan Chun Sing at the Public Service Commission Scholarships Award Ceremony.md

 12\.
 You might be daunted and be wondering, how can you ever overcome them all?

 13\.
-The stories of the “8 Immortals” in the book “The Last Fools” provide some inspiration – **gumption**, **tenacity**, and **mission**.
+The stories of the “8 Immortals” in the book “The Last Fools” provide some inspiration –&nbsp;**gumption**,&nbsp;**tenacity**, and&nbsp;**mission**.

-14\. **Gumption**.
-The 8 Immortals never believed that anything could not be done.
-The only thing that could not be done was what they did not think about; or did not dare to think about.
+14\. **Gumption**.&nbsp; The 8 Immortals never believed that anything could not be done.&nbsp; The only thing that could not be done was what they did not think about; or did not dare to think about.
 No one gave them a model for HDB, EDB, SAF, CPF, GIC and many more.
 They were deeply connected with the ground and knew the fears, concerns and aspirations of our people.
-They were clear-eyed about the challenges and had the gumption to dream, to dream big and to dream far.
-They were never constrained by their imagination.
+They were clear-eyed about the challenges and had the gumption to dream, to dream big and to dream far.&nbsp; They were never constrained by their imagination.
 So can all of you.
 So must all of you.

-15\. **Tenacity**.
-They never always succeeded.
-They tried, they stumbled, they picked themselves up and tried again.
+15\. **Tenacity**.&nbsp; They never always succeeded.&nbsp; They tried, they stumbled, they picked themselves up and tried again.
 They implemented.
 They adjusted as circumstances evolved.
 They never fell in love with their original plan.
 They only fell in love with the challenges and never gave up in trying to come up with ever better ways to solve them.
 You too, can.
 And you too, must.
 16\.
-Finally, a sense of **mission**.
-They knew there was no lifeboat waiting to save us.
+Finally, a sense of&nbsp;**mission**.&nbsp; They knew there was no lifeboat waiting to save us.
 We would either survive by our wits and hard work; or be consigned to the dustbins of history.
 Yet, they knew that we could defy the odds of history to not only survive but to thrive.
 To show the world, that a well-led, well-run, united city-state, without a conventional hinterland, can survive and thrive by creating man-made competitive advantages and turning the equation around by having the world as our hinterland for markets, resources, talent and networks.
 Ultimately, they never forgot that we must never love ourselves more than we love our country.
 They put our country first, always.
 Sometimes even at great danger and price to their own security, and personal comfort.
 They dedicated their lives to our country and gave us their best.
 It is now our turn, and your turn, to do so for our future generations.

 17\.
 Upon the current high point, we will step forward together to scale the next higher peak.
 You will be part of the next chapter of our Singapore Story.
 You will never be alone because we will do it together.
 May this be an even more exciting and fulfilling chapter for all Singaporeans.